Caligula: Early life

 Germanicus was cremated, and his ashes were taken to Rome, escorted by his wife and children, Praetorian guards, civilian mourners and senators, then placed in the Mausoleum of Augustus.
 Caligula lived with his mother Agrippina in Rome, in a milieu very different from that of his earlier years.
 Agrippina made no secret of her imperial ambitions for herself and her sons, and in consequence, her relations with Tiberius rapidly deteriorated.
 Tiberius believed himself under constant threat from treason, conspiracy and political rivalry.
 He forbade Agrippina to remarry, for fear that a remarriage would serve her personal ambition, and introduce yet another threat to himself.
 The last years of his principate were dominated by treason trials, whose outcomes were determined by senatorial vote.
 Agrippina, and Caligula's brother Nero, were tried and banished in the year 29 on charges of treason.
 The adolescent Caligula was sent to live with his great-grandmother (Tiberius' mother), Livia.
-After her death two years later, he was sent to live with his grandmother Antonia Minor.
+After her death two years later, he was sent to live with his paternal grandmother Antonia Minor.
 In the year 30, Tiberius had Caligula's brothers, Drusus and Nero, declared public enemies by the Senate, and exiled.
 Caligula and his three sisters remained in Italy as hostages of Tiberius, kept under close watch.